 "When we started the garden, it was a blank slate.
 Every weekend a small crew of neighbors would be in the garden working together cleaning, building and planting.
 Since then, neighbors have left and new ones have joined, but it’s the impact of each person’s work and their input that makes the garden such a magical place."

-— Alison, Garden Member
+— Alison, Co-Founder and Member

 Patchen Community Square was founded in 2012 through signs posted by 596 Acres on the fence.
 Neighbors and the Patchen Avenue Block Association began discussing plans for the space through their website and meeting together.
 In June, Community Board 3 and 596 Acres provided letters of support for licensing from HPD and Green Thumb and official licensing came in July of that year.